AVSaiKumar/OfflineXcode/README.md

 Similarly, User 2 also can send the currency to User 1 or others or to his online wallet when he connect back to online.

-here is the the video demo link of FligthPay - https://youtu.be/2HTEZrO1AZQ?si=gSM011yq4qFjY8ob
+here is the the video demo link of SustPay - https://youtu.be/2HTEZrO1AZQ?si=gSM011yq4qFjY8ob

 **For further assistance or inquiries, please refer to the project's GitHub repository or contact ms2204101012@iiti.ac.in.**
 **NOte: Incase any issue in running the sign.py file to load balance from the bank, follow these steps: provide your public key, onIndex, present on Screen (initially '0'), and the desired amount.
 Email these details to ms2204101012@iiti.ac.in.
 We will manually generate a signature for you and email back to you.
 Afterwards, you can use this signature to load your balance.**

 **The updated app with copy button**
-- Follow this tutorial for clean demonstrate of the SustPay application https://youtu.be/euPJSVQtmwM?si=gVJT8zeWKCoJGx90
+- Follow this tutorial for clean demonstrate of the SustPay application with updated copy of publickey and signature feature https://youtu.be/euPJSVQtmwM?si=gVJT8zeWKCoJGx90

 **For a direct installation of the IPA file on your iOS device, please refer to the repository at 'https://github.com/AVSaiKumar/IPA.git.'
 There, you will find detailed instructions on how to install SustPay on an iOS device using the provided IPA file.**